 Earning regular income could help you to save up for better equipment (microphones, cameras, recorders), or hire additional team members, like a graphic designer to spruce up your brand.
 Make sure to mention your goal when you talk about your membership program, so your community can get on board and support you to reach it.

-Some publishers earn enough via memberships to be able to increase their content output, offering exclusive members-only episodes of their podcasts, or paywalled articles that are only accessible to members.
+Some creators earn enough via memberships to be able to increase their content output, offering exclusive members-only episodes of their podcasts, or paywalled articles that are only accessible to members.
 Steady offers a customisable Audio RSS Feed for podcasters and a paywall integration for blogs and online magazines, for this exact purpose.

 How can I entice potential members?
 What can I offer them?

 In our experience, offering benefits – like exclusive content, merchandise or personal shout-outs – can be a great way to entice potential members, but they’re not always necessary.

 Our research shows that the key motivation for becoming a member isn’t extra rewards, but the opportunity to support the longevity of a project you care about.
 In fact, 37% of Steady's top 50 creators don’t offer any additional benefits.
 Their community simply wants to support them and anything extra is a bonus.

 But if you are keen to offer something in return for membership payments, there are many great options that don’t involve a lot of extra work.
 Read more about benefit strategies and what you can offer your members.

 On Steady, you can also offer a range of membership plans at varied price points, each with their own set of benefits, if you wish.

 Launching your membership program doesn’t need to be a lot of work.
 Using a membership platform like Steady means the technology and payment processing are taken care of, leaving you more time to do what you love.